Replacement Property Interests allow a 1031 investor to co-invest with

 Replacement Property Interests (RPI) gained wide-scale popularity in the early 2000’s after the IRS approved Delaware Statutory Trust (DST) and Tenant-In-Common (TIC) co-ownership for 1031 exchanges.
 Since then, investors have channeled more than $22 billion in equity through exchanges using Replacement Property Interests.1

 Investing in properties through RPI give investors the option to complete individual 1031 exchanges in the future.
 This is not the case when investors co-invest in real estate through a Partnership or Limited Liability Company (LLC).

 1. 1031/DST Market Update - 2018 in Review.
 Mountain Dell Consulting.
 February 6, 2019.

 Yes; investment minimums vary for each offering, but typically are $100,000 for 1031 investors and $25,000 for non-1031 investors.
 Minimum investment amounts are clearly disclosed on our Marketplace and the respective Offering Materials.
 Investment minimums are set by the offering sponsor.
 Please contact Realized if you have specific questions on minimum investment amounts.

 Maximum investments vary depending on the size of the investment and are the discretion of the offering sponsor.

 For investors with more than $1 million to invest, Realized offers customized 1031 options.
 Please contact David Wieland at (877) 797-1031 to discuss your needs.

+Depending on the offering, there may be resale restrictions.
 However, many offerings permit the transfer of Replacement Property Interest for estate planning purposes.
 If you have questions concerning restrictions on the resale of these securities, please refer to the offering materials of the investment you are considering, and seek the advice of financial advisors and legal counsel familiar with your individual financial situation.